-Any additional future grants under the 2019 Equity Incentive Plan will be made at the discretion of the Compensation Committee and, accordingly, are not yet determinable.
-In addition, the value of the awards granted under the 2019 Equity Incentive Plan will depend on a number of factors, including the fair market value of our common stock on future dates and the exercise decisions made by the participants.
-Consequently, it is not possible to determine the benefits that might be received by participants receiving discretionary grants under the 2019 Equity Incentive Plan.
+No awards have been granted, and no shares have been issued, on the basis of the proposed 1,630,000 share increase.
+Future grants under the Amended 2019 Plan will be made at the discretion of the Compensation Committee and, accordingly, are not yet determinable.
+In addition, the value of the awards granted under the Amended 2019 Plan will depend on a number of factors, including the fair market value of our common stock on future dates and the exercise decisions made by participants.
+Consequently, it is not possible to determine the benefits that might be received by participants receiving discretionary grants under the Amended 2019 Plan.

-Equity Compensation Plan Information as of December 28, 2018
+Equity Compensation Plan Information as of December 24, 2021